i-TechSupport-orlando/btenforce/README.md

 The email component is handled by make.com via a webhook.

-Copy the files to the following paths, then run restartDaemon.sh to turn it on.
+Copy the files to the following paths, then run restartDaemon.sh to turn it on, or restart the computer.

 /Library/Scripts/BTEnforce.sh